ericolo/codingDiv/README.md

 8- Force SVG for a very large genome, over 100 kilobases [Y|N]

 This last option is not recomended as it will generate a very large SVG file.
-A better option would be splitting your genomes in several regions.
+A better option would be splitting your genomes in several regions of 100Kb.

 # Output & errors

-A directory `final_results` will contain both an SVG plot and a TSV file with all results.
-The other created directories contain intermediate files such as mapping results, protein prediction files...

-If your final files are empty, you can check the `stdout.err` file which is a raw output file.

-Expected plot:
+If you want to jump to the results just open the `final_results` directory, but if you are interested in the intermediate files, four different directories will be created:

+`final_results` will contain an SVG plot summarizing protein prediction and mapping results on genomic maps, and two TSV files which will contain the plotted information as a tab-separated table, one summarizing at the ORF level and the last one detailing the SNPs at each position of these ORFs.

+`output_files` will have all the intermediate files used to generate the SVG plot and the final tables.

+`mapping_results` stores all the mapping files produced by the **BWA** aligner.

+`prot_prediction` keeps track of protein and ORF prediction keeping all the fasta files.

+# Example SVG

+This is the SVG plot you should expect, here is the example run on TYLCV:
 ![alt text](https://drive.google.com/uc?export=view&id=1tjHziIe0J7N43GqA1VKhoe1I2qfTlvsa)

 # Citation

-Cite us:
+For a detailed description of the pipeline, and to cite us:

+CodingDiv : visualize SNP-level microdiversity to discriminate between coding and noncoding regions.
-Olo Ndela & Enault 2022
+Olo Ndela, Sasha, Yoann, Johannes Enault 2023

 Laboratoire Microorganismes Genome & Environnement (LMGE) Clermont-Auvergne University (UCA)